aquaMetrics/leafpacs/README.md

 #> Loading demo data
 #> Calculating indices
 #> Calculating class
+#> THIS PACKAGE IS A WORK IN PROGRESS PLEASE DON'T USE IN PRODUCTION.
 #> Calculating confidence
 #> All done!
 head(data[, c("SAMPLE_ID", "CLASS", "RMHI")])